Neem Karoli Baba Bhakti Dham

 We have weekly gatherings and monthly events.

-Events that may include kirtan and singing, meditation and prayer, movies and Ram Dass lectures, prasad meals and tea time.
-Ideas seem endless!
+Events may include kirtan and singing, meditation and prayer, movies and Ram Dass lectures, prasad meals and tea time.

 You’re Invited!

-We will come together with open hearts to see what Neem Karoli Baba & Ram Dass has planned for us that day—whether it’s meditation, praying, offering Chalisas, singing songs, Satsang, or listening to Baba Ram Dass’s talks, chai with Maharaji or all the above or whatever your heart feels doing.
+We come together with open hearts to see what Neem Karoli Baba & Ram Dass has planned for us that day—whether it’s meditation, praying, offering Chalisas, singing songs, Satsang, or listening to Baba Ram Dass’s talks, chai with Maharaji or all the above.
 It’s an opportunity to deepen our connection and surrender to the flow of love that Maharaji has blessed us with.

 NKB Bhakti Dham